newboadki/Async-Producers/README.md

 ## Technical description
 Several producers are trying to add pixels (position and color) into a 2D grid.
-- These producers conform to _AsyncSequence.
+- These producers conform to _AsyncSequence_.
 - There's an image serializer, an _actor_, that synchronizes access to the 2D image since all producers are concurrent.
 Coordinating everything is the _PaintingProcess_ class, which creates an async cancellable execution context.
 Inside, there's a task group with all producers as subtasks.